-My name is Helen Rayner, I am a publican in Hounslow, west London.
-I have two daughters 30-year-old Jade and 25-year-old Amber.
-Their father is an ex-military man, he served in the Grenadier Guards for 22 years.
-I am also a proud grandmother to Jade's beautiful 5-year-old daughter, Eva.
-Jade is married to Gareth who is also ex-military and now a fitness instructor.
-Jade is a serving officer in the Metropolitan police force.
+My name is Helen Rayner, I am a retired publican in living in west London.
+I have two daughters Jade and Amber.
+Their father is an ex-military man who served in the Grenadier Guards for 22 years.
+I am also a proud grandmother to Jade's beautiful 7-year-old daughter, Eva and am nervously awaiting the birth of my second grandchild - Amber is due very soon.
+Jade was married to Gareth who is also ex-military and now a fitness instructor, he is a fantastic dad to Eva.
+Jade was an officer in the Metropolitan police.

 Want to help?

-You can donate directly to our fund using either the PayPal or Just Giving buttons below or contact us with your ideas of fundraising events.
+You can donate directly to our fund using either the PayPal, Just Giving or Go Fund Me buttons below or contact us with your ideas of fundraising events.
 Don't forget to like and follow us on Facebook too.

 The money raised previously for Jade (iro £140,000) and all monies raised in the future, for as long as it lasts, I intend to use for families with genuine hardship who cannot afford a private second opinion or the private protocol involved.

 ©2018 by Jade's Story.
 Proudly created with Wix.com